Getting a Mortgage With a Part-Time Job

 These factors include…

-• Age: If you’re within the age parameters set for the preferred lending standards, this will also go in your favour.
-You might face higher income limits if you’re in retirement age, for example.
+- Age: If you’re within the age parameters set for the preferred lending standards, this will also go in your favour.
+For example, you might face higher income limits if you’re in retirement age.

 How to get a mortgage with a part-time job

-Your first step should be to find a specialist mortgage broker with experience arranging mortgages for people in a similar situation as this will boost your chances of getting approved at the best terms available.
+Your first step should be to find a specialist mortgage broker with experience arranging mortgages for people in a similar situation.
+This will boost your chances of getting approved at the best terms available.

-• Downloading and optimising your credit reports in order to spot any inaccuracies and outdated information that could hinder your application
+- Downloading and optimising your credit reports to spot any inaccuracies and outdated information that could hinder your application

 We're so confident in our service, we guarantee it.